HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

               properties:
                 files:
                   type: array
-                  description: list of files effected by deletion
+                  description: list of file uuids and versions effected by deletion
                   items:
                     type: string
                 bundles:
                   type: array
-                  description: list of bundles effected by deletion
+                  description: list of bundle uuid and versions effected by deletion
                   items:
                     type: string
                 confirmation:
                   type: string
                   description: a key used to confirm the deletion operation